fjavierm/ceh/03-Scanning_Networks/README.md

 ![UDP packet](img/013_udp_packet.png)

-In this case, it is not possible to reach the server because the port 80 is using the TCP protocol.
+In this case, it is not possible to reach the server because its port 80 is using the TCP protocol.

 ## Scanning methodology